bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 * Test out with the students the git flow for resetting their branch to the instructor's.
 * Ideally students have a working Node and can do `npm i` and `npm start`.
 * If students have a broken Node, they can still spin up the GP using `live-server`.
-* The GP can also be run by simply opening `index.html` with Chrome.
+* The GP can also be run by simply opening `index.html` with Chrome (no auto reload on save though).

 ## 2- Instructor's Checklist